-Our first modification of the pebble game is to alter the rule for white pebble removal so that a white pebble can be removed from a vertex when a black pebble is placed on that same vertex.
+Our first modification of the pebble game is to alter the rule for white pebble removal so that a white pebble can be removed from a vertex only when a black pebble is placed on that same vertex.
 This will make the correspondence between pebblings and resolution derivations much more natural.
 Clearly, this is only a minor adjustment, and it is easy to prove formally that it does not really change anything.

 Our second, and far more substantial, modification of the pebble game is motivated by the fact that in general, a resolution refutation a priori has no reason to follow our pebble game intuition.
 Since pebbles are induced by clauses, if at some derivation step the refutation chooses to erase "the wrong clause" from the point of view of the induced pebble configuration, this can lead to pebbles just disappearing.
 Whatever our translation from clauses to pebbles is, a resolution proof that suddenly out of spite erases practically all clauses must surely lead to practically all pebbles disappearing, if we want to maintain a correspondence between clause space and pebbling cost.
-This is all in order for black pebbles, but if we allow uncontrolled removal of white pebbles we cannot hope for any nontrivial lower bounds on pebbling price (just white-pebble the two predecessors of the sink, then black-pebble the sink itself and finally remove the white pebbles).
+This is all in order for black pebbles, but if we allow uncontrolled removal of white pebbles we cannot hope for any nontrivial lower bounds on pebbling price (to see this, just white-pebble the two predecessors of the sink, then black-pebble the sink itself and finally remove the white pebbles).

 Our solution to this problem is to keep track of exactly which white pebbles have been used to get a black pebble on a vertex.
 Loosely put, removing a white pebble from a vertex v without placing a black pebble on the same vertex should be in order, provided that all black pebbles placed on vertices above v in the DAG with the help of the white pebble on v are removed as well.
-We do the necessary bookkeeping by defining subconfigurations of pebble configurations, each subconfiguration consisting of black pebble together with all the white pebbles this black pebble depends on, and require that if any pebble in a subconfiguration is removed, then all other pebbles in this subconfiguration must be removed as well.
+We do the necessary bookkeeping by defining subconfigurations of pebbles, each subconfiguration consisting of a black pebble together with all the white pebbles this black pebble depends on, and requiring that if any pebble in a subconfiguration is removed, then all other pebbles in this subconfiguration must be removed as well.

-Another problem is that resolution derivation steps can be made that appear intuitively bad given that we know that the end goal is to derive the empty clause, but where formally it appears where hard to nail down wherein this supposed badness lies.
+Another problem is that resolution derivation steps can be made that appear intuitively bad given that we know that the end goal is to derive the empty clause, but where formally it appears hard to nail down wherein this supposed badness lies.
 To analyze such apparently non-optimal derivation steps, we introduce an inflation rule in which a black pebble can be inflated to a blob covering multiple vertices.
-The way to think of this is that a black pebble on a vertex v corresponds to derived truth ov v, whereas for a blob pebble on V we only know that some vertex $v \in V$ is true, but not which one.
-For reasons that will perhaps become clearer in Sections 8 and 9, in is natural to consider blobs that are chains (Definition 5.5).
+The way to think of this is that a black pebble on a vertex v corresponds to derived truth of v, whereas for a blob pebble on V we only know that some vertex $v \in V$ is true, but not which one.

 We now present the formal definition of the concept used to "label" each black blob pebble with the set of white pebbles (if any) this black pebble is dependent on.
-The intended meaning of the notation $[B]\langle W \rangle$ is a black blob on B together with the white pebbles W below v with the help of which we have been able to place the black blob on B. These "associated" or "supporting" white pebbles can be located on any vertex $w \notin B$ that can be visited by a source path P to top(B) agreeing with B. Formally, the legal pebble positions with respect to a chain B with b = bot(B) is the set of vertices
+The intended meaning of the notation $[B]\langle W \rangle$ is a black blob on B together with the white pebbles W below B with the help of which we have been able to place the black blob on B. We refer to the structure $[B]\langle W \rangle$ grouping together a black blob B and its associated white pebbles W as a blob subconfiguration, or just subconfiguration for short.